shakesbeare/berintmoffett-com/client/static/lessons/lesson-details.md

 ## About the Studio

+I offer private lesson teaching trombone, cello, and music composition.
+Students should expect to learn technical and artistic skills but also practice techniques and performance etiquette.

+Parents or guardians are welcome to sit in on lessons.
+For younger students, this is encouraged so they can help the student stay on track during the week.

 I believe that the best learning is done in a safe, comfortable environment.
 As such, I constantly strive to make my lessons a place where students can be themselves.
 Furthermore, I believe that we learn music fastest when we are